samsuh/2025-learnings/README.md

 8/19 first time in a long time ive felt like i have opps. not everyone is watching to see you succeed, some are actively hoping you fail
 8/20 went back to udemy courses to get back towards productivity. "when you find yourself procrastinating, start doing something even harder, and itll kick start the dopamine back up"
-8/21 waiting on last two components for server
+8/21 waiting on last two components for server.
+8/22 afterwork networking event tonight